kitchenware-1

 Instant Pot

-When you need a meal but are pressed for time, an Instant Pot can be a game-changer.
+When you are pressed for time, an Instant Pot can be a game-changer.
 Instant Pots are basically a pressure cooker combined with a digital controller.
-Not only can you cook beans in no time, Instant Pots also wonderful for cooking rice, steaming vegetables, making soup, reheating foods, and even making vegan yogurt!
+Not only can you cook beans in no time, Instant Pots are also excellent for cooking rice, steaming vegetables, making soup, reheating foods, and even making vegan yogurt!
 Buy a three-quart model for small families or a six-quart to eight-quart model for large ones.

 Several excellent vegan cookbooks are devoted entirely to Instant Pot recipes.
 Check out Nisha Vora’s The Vegan Instant Pot Cookbook and Kathy Hester’s The Ultimate Vegan Cookbook for Your Instant Pot.